anjanadevanand/toyWGN/README.md

 ### 4. Develop a condition system that traps errors and provides useful warnings.
 What does this do not only to code robustness, but also to your coding style?

 > Custom conditions are used to output metadata of errors and provide more useful error messages for function arguments.
-I have used `rlang::abort()` to signal errors of the same style and store additional metadata about the error.
+I have used `rlang::abort()` to signal errors of the same style and store additional metadata about the error (Advanced R, Ch 8.5).
 The advantage of `rlang::abort()` over `base::stop()` is the ability to contain metadata.
 >
 > More complicated wrappers for conditionhandlers are mentioned in Chapter 8 of the Advanced R book.
 These applications are:
 >